Napoleon and the Catholic Church: Excommunication

-When Pius VII subsequently excommunicated Napoleon, one of his most ambitious officers, Lieutenant Radet, saw an opportunity to gain favor by kidnapping the Pope.
-Although Napoleon had captured Castel Sant'Angelo and pointed cannons at the papal bedroom, he did approve this outrage.
-Yet Napoleon kept the Pope a prisoner, moving him thoughtout his territories despite his infirmity, though most of his confinement took place at Savona.
-Napoleon sent several delegations to pressure the Pope to yield power and sign a new concordat with France.
+When Pius VII subsequently excommunicated Napoleon, French Brigadier-general Étienne Radet saw an opportunity to gain Napoleon's favour and arrested the pope on the night of 5 July 1809.
+Although Napoleon had ordered the Castel Sant'Angelo to be occupied by French troops and cannons to be pointed at the papal bedroom, he did not approve of Radet's actions.
+Despite this, Pius VII remained a French prisoner, being sent first to Genoa and then Grenoble before being placed under house arrest at a large mansion in Savona.
+Napoleon sent several delegations to pressure Pius VII to yield power and sign a new concordat with France, including invoking a church council.

 Papal rescue

-The Pope remained in confinement for over six years, and did not return to Rome until 24 May 1814, when the 5th Radetzky Hussars of the Allied forces freed him during a pursuit of Napoleonic forces.
-The Hungarian Hussars escorted the pope back to Rome through the Alps.
+The pope remained in confinement for over six years, and did not return to Rome until 24 May 1814, when the 5th Radetzky Hussars of the Coalition forces freed him during a pursuit of French forces.
+Hungarian hussars escorted the pope back to Rome through the Alps.

-Captain János Nepomuki Horváth gave his own coat to warm the pope, the same officer depicted as the protagonist of Sándor Petőfi's epic "János Vitéz".
-For his gallantry Horváth received the highest papal decoration, the Supreme Order of Christ.
-The pope also gave the Hussars a flag, now in the Arsenal in Vienna, reading "Ungariae Patronae Pium comitatis ad Urbem; O felix tanto Roma sub auspicio - Boldog vagy Róma, hogy érzed a Magyarok Nagyasszonyának oltalmát, ki Piust a Városba kísérte" ("You are happy Rome to feel the protection of Our Lady of Hungary, who accompanied Pius to the City").
+Captain János Nepomuki Horváth gave his own coat to warm the pope, the same officer depicted as the protagonist of Sándor Petőfi's epic János vitéz.
+For his gallantry, Horváth received the highest papal decoration, the Supreme Order of Christ.
+The pope also gave the hussars a flag, now in the Vienna Arsenal, reading "Ungariae Patronae Pium comitatis ad Urbem; O felix tanto Roma sub auspicio - Boldog vagy Róma, hogy érzed a Magyarok Nagyasszonyának oltalmát, ki Piust a Városba kísérte" (You are happy Rome to feel the protection of Our Lady of Hungary, who accompanied Pius to the City).

 Congress of Vienna

-At the Congress of Vienna (1814–1815) the Papal States were largely restored.
-The Jesuits were restored.
-The Pope offered a refuge in his capital to the members of the Bonaparte family.
-Princess Letitia, the deposed emperor's mother, lived there; likewise did his brothers Lucien and Louis and his uncle, Cardinal Fesch.
+At the Congress of Vienna, the Papal States were largely restored along with the Jesuits.
+The pope offered a refuge in his capital to the members of the Bonaparte family.
+Princess Letizia, the deposed emperor's mother, lived there; likewise did his brothers Lucien and Louis, and his uncle Fesch.

 Reconciliation with the Church

-During Napoleon's exile at Saint Helena, the pope wrote to the British government asking for better treatment of the former emperor, saying: “He can no longer be a danger to anybody.
-We would not wish him to become a cause for remorse.”
+During Napoleon's exile on Saint Helena, the pope wrote to the British government asking for better treatment of the former emperor, saying: "He can no longer be a danger to anybody.
+We would not wish him to become a cause for remorse."